 A head injury involves trauma to the skull, brain or scalp.
 It can involve a small bump to the head or serious head and brain injury.
 Head injuries are open (penetrating) or closed head injuries.
 Closed head injuries involve no bleeding or cut but there are internal injuries.
 An open or penetrating injury involves bleeding and or a foreign object within the brain or skull, such as a bullet injury or puncturing injury to the brain.
 Motor vehicle accidents can involve open or closed head injuries.

 There are a number of brain injuries you can get.
 These include a concussion, which is the most common type of injury, and a brain contusion, in which the brain is bruised.
-Subarachnoid hemorrhage and subdural hemorrhages can be the result of a head injury as can an epidural brain hemorrhage.
+Subarachnoid haemorrhage and subdural haemorrhages can be the result of a head injury as can an epidural brain haemorrhage.

 Head injuries occur in millions of people every year.
 Most of these injuries do not require much in the way of medical intervention and although half a million are bad enough to need hospitalization, at least overnight for observation.